 Jan periodically returns to the United States to visit congregations or organizations.
 Email her to extend an invitation to visit your congregation or organization.

 About Jan Heckler’s ministry

 Madagascar remains one of the world’s poorest countries.
-Eighty-five percent of its population live on less than $2 per day.
+More than 90 percent of its population live on less than $2 per day.
 Located in the Indian Ocean 250 miles off the eastern coast of Africa, Madagascar is the world’s fourth largest island and is home to many unique species of mammals, birds and plants.
-The Malagasy are thought to be the descendants of Africans and Indonesians who settled on the island more than 2,000 years ago.
+The Malagasy people are thought to be the descendants of East Africans and Indonesians who settled on the island more than 2,000 years ago.

 About Jan Heckler

-Since Jan’s faith pointed her toward Africa, she has long wanted to serve through the church.
+Since Jan’s faith pointed her toward Africa, she had long wanted to serve through the church.
 “To serve through the church is one of the greatest honors I can imagine,” she says.
 “It is an opportunity of immense personal and spiritual importance to me.”

 Birthday: June 12